Last updated on July 13th, 2021

 What Does “Credit Mix” Mean?

-Credit mix might not be a term you are familiar with, but it is an essential factor in what makes up your FICO credit score.
-Credit mix refers to the different types of credit you hold, with the most common types of credit being either revolving or installment.
+Credit mix might not be a term you are familiar with, but it is an essential factor in what makes up your FICO credit score – along with payment history and credit utilization ratio.
+Credit mix refers to the different types of credit you hold that appear on your credit report, with the most common types of credit being either revolving or installment.

 Credit cards are the most common form of revolving credit since they do not have a set balance.
-On the other hand, installment loans come with a set amount to repay, which is done over time.
-Common types of installment loans include:
+On the other hand, installment loans come with a fixed payment amount to repay, which is done over time.
+Common types of installment lines of credit include:

 - Student loans